Voresh/MiniContainer/README.md

 ## Getting Started

-To begin using Unity Injector, you first need to build your container by registering all the dependencies you will need.
+To begin using MiniContainer, you first need to build your container by registering all the dependencies you will need.

 Once your container is built, you can run your entry point and use your registered dependencies.